Sign up for email updates!

 Healing Mold Toxicity

-Mold toxicity is an acute or chronic illness caused by exposure to “toxic mold” or related toxic compounds, most often in water-damaged buildings.
+Mold toxicity is an acute or chronic illness caused by exposure to “toxic mold” or related mycotoxins, most commonly found in water-damaged buildings.
 It can present with symptoms similar to chronic fatigue syndrome, fibromyalgia, multiple chemical sensitivity, headaches, neuropathy, asthma, chronic pain, gastrointestinal issues, and more.

 At Aspen Integrative Medical Center, Drs.
-Paul Despres and Alexandra Mele specialize in the diagnosis and management of mold toxicity, having seen it as the root cause of many conditions.
-Our physicians have extensively studied the work of leaders in this field, including Dr. Christopher Shoemaker, Dr. Neil Nathan, Dr. Jill Crista, and others.
+Paul Despres and Alexandra Mele specialize in the diagnosis and management of mold toxicity, which they frequently identify as an underlying contributor to a wide range of chronic conditions.
+Their approach is grounded in extensive clinical experience and in-depth study of the work of leaders in this field, including Dr. Christopher Shoemaker, Dr. Neil Nathan, Dr. Jill Crista, Dr. Campbell, and others.
+Urine and blood testing are utilized alongside comprehensive symptom analysis to help determine the severity of illness.

 Which molds cause mold toxicity?